ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 Simply upload `dhparam.pem` to your server and instruct the web server to use it for Diffie-Hellman key exchanges.
-When using ECDH the predefined elliptic curve represents those parameters and no further action is needed.
+When using ECDH the predefined elliptic curve represents this parameter and no further action is needed.

 {% codeblock lang:text %}
 (Nginx)